 Different dialects of Burushaski are spoken in different areas, though they are largely mutually intelligible.
 The language is also known as Biltum, Brushaski, Burucaki, Burucaski, Burushaki, Burushki, Khajuna or Kunjut.

 Until recently, Burushaski was rarely written.
-A number of texts have been written by native speakers for researchers using a version of the Urdu alphabet.
+A number of texts have been written by native speakers for researchers using a version of the Arabic alphabet.
 The International Phonetic Alphabet (IPA) and the Roman alphabet have also been used to write texts in the language.

 Information about the Burushaski language